 Strong Neighborhoods Initiative

 Turning around a declining neighborhood reduces crime and makes our residents feel safer.
 The Strong Neighborhoods Initiative (SNI) uses public investment from the City to leverage private investment from families, developers and businesses.
-Classen Ten Penn, Classen's North Highland Parked and Culbertson's East Highland are SNI's first target areas.
+Capitol Hill, Capitol View, Classen Ten Penn, Classen's North Highland Parked, Culbertson's East Highland and Metro Park are SNI's current and former target areas.
+Visit okc.gov/sni for more.

 Continuum of Care grants